Analytics206/arxiv_pipeline/README.md

    docker compose up -d
    docker compose logs -f
    ```
-   When you want to shutdown docker env, need it up to explore data:
+   When you want to shutdown docker env *need it up to explore data*:
    ```bash
    docker compose down
    ```
-4. **Run Services: MongoDB, Download PDFs, Neo4j, and Qdrant Pipelines**
+# 4. Run Pipelines: MongoDB, Download PDFs, Neo4j, and Qdrant Pipelines

-   ---
+   *pipelines do not have to run in order if you have previously run them or starting where you left off

+   *recommended to run them in order for processing new papers
-   a.
+   ## a.
 Run sync_mongodb pipeline to fetch papers from ArXiv API and store in MongoDB:
    ```bash
    echo $env:MONGO_URI
    $env:MONGO_URI="mongodb://localhost:27017/onfig"